The 12 best Australian native ferns for a home garden

 Its slow growth is an advantage.
 With steady care, it forms a long-lived living column that supports mosses and small invertebrates.
 Feed annually with compost rather than synthetic fertiliser and refresh mulch each autumn.

-Rough tree fern grows from a compact central crown at soil level.
-The new fronds unfurl tightly from this centre.
 Compact and adaptable, this eastern Australian fern tolerates more light than most rainforest species, provided soil moisture is steady.
+New fronds unfurl tightly from the central crown.
 Add well-composted organic matter to the ground before planting.

 Use a hand trowel to create a wide shallow hole, ensuring the crown sits just above soil level.
 Water in well and maintain even moisture during establishment.
 Once settled, it copes with short dry periods better than many ferns.